 This course provides an introduction to the diversity of human language and the role of language in society.
-By studying the origins, the interrelationships, and the characteristics of several of the world's languages, students will gain an appreciation for language as an outgrowth of culture.
-Comparisons and contrasts will be drawn among several of the world's languages, with language-related issues studied from the perspective of different cultures.
+Students will apply basic lexicostatistic methodology to learn about the origins, the interrelationships, and the characteristics of some of the world's languages.